 SHUT OFF WATER

 There should be a valve under your sink that cuts off the water supply to this section of your plumbing.
-Make sure that this is twisted to the off position before beginning any work.
+Make sure is twisted to the off position before beginning any work.
 If for some reason this valve is not under your sink, you may have to shut off the water supply to the entire house for the time being.
 After twisting this valve off, or cutting the water to the whole home, leave the sink running to empty out the remaining water in the line, and leave this open.

 There are a few different ways that you can go about doing this, depending on what kind of sink you have.
 Some sinks have a screw behind the handle.
 If this is the case, use a hex key or an Allen wrench to unscrew these and remove them.
 Some sinks have a screw cover.
 Before unscrewing and removing, you will need to take this cover off.
 Usually, a flathead screwdriver is sufficient in getting this cover removed.
-Once the screw(s) are taken out, you will be able to pull the handle free.
+Once the screw(s) are taken out, you’ll be able to pull the handle free.

 Next, loosen up the packing nut that is settled in the handle assembly with a crescent wrench.
 Once loosened, remove and set aside.
 You should be able to pull the cartridge straight up and out of the handle at this point.
 If this is not the case, you may need to have a special tool to remove the cartridge.
 This should be indicated in the manufacturer’s manual.
+Find plumbers near me in your area.

 INSTALL NEW CARTRIDGE